Connect with us

 Stocks

-With a potential end to the pandemic in the United States now a foreseeable future, market hopes are on the rise.
-As trading opened this morning, the Dow Jones picked up a modest 220 points, or 0.7%.
-The S&P 500 and Nasdaq also managed slight gains at 0.6% and 0.7%, respectively.
-Surprisingly, one of the most valuable Dow components was Boeing, increasing in value by 2.1%.
+Anticipation of a potential end to the pandemic in the United States has boosted market confidence.
+At the start of trading today, the Dow Jones saw a gain of 220 points, equivalent to 0.7%.
+The S&P 500 and Nasdaq also experienced slight increases at 0.6% and 0.7%, respectively.
+Notably, Boeing, one of the most valuable Dow components, saw a rise in value by 2.1%.

 You May Also Like